Strength, Love and Grace by Lindsey Curtis

 She made their plates and placed them on the table.
-There was only two metal chairs around the metal table in the modest kitchen, but it was clean.
-The mixed flowers in a milky glass vase sat on the window sill, smelling sweet and like spring.
+There was only two metal chairs around the metal table in the modest kitchen, but it was clean and neat.
+The mixed flowers in a milky glass vase sat on the window sill, smelling sweet and freshly picked.

 Larry sat across the table from Grace devouring the delicious meal she had prepared.